Search is based on keyword.

 • License System IDs - the system ID to which the license is tied.
 Foundry licenses only work on the machine with this system ID.
 See Finding the System ID for information on how to find your system ID.

 • License Install Location - displays the file path to the current license file.
 You can click the path to automatically open a file browser at the location shown.
-For example, on Windows, clicking the install location opens the explorer in the C:\ProgramData\The Foundry\RLM directory.
+For example, on Windows, clicking the install location for a server license opens the explorer in the C:\ProgramData\The Foundry\RLM directory.

 • License - the raw license text contained in the license file.
 Click the button to copy the license text to the clipboard.